-With reactive gratitude you wait for something to happen before you express appreciation or thanks.
+With reactive gratitude, you wait for something to happen before you express appreciation or thanks.

 2. Express gratitude every day

-We all have many things to be grateful for in life.
-If you want to cultivate an attitude of gratitude, it’s important to express gratitude daily, rather than on occasion.
+To cultivate an attitude of gratitude, it’s important to express gratitude daily, rather than on occasion.

-This might seem strange or difficult at first, but you’ll notice after a few days and weeks it gets easier to identify and express gratitude for those three things you’re grateful for.
+Developing a gratitude practice may seem strange or difficult at first.
+After a few days, it gets easier to identify and express gratitude for the things you’re grateful for.